Lake Ketchum Restoration

-The remaining elements of the Algae Control Plan will be on-going.
+The remaining elements of the Algae Control Plan are on-going.
 These include lake monitoring, wetland protection, and reductions in pollution from properties around the lake.
 To help landowners identify important actions they can take to prevent phosphorus pollution, everyone living in the area that drains Lake Ketchum is invited to participate in the County’s LakeWise program.
 It is a voluntary program where landowners can be recognized for making small changes on their property to reduce phosphorus coming from their homes and yards.
 The program focuses on reducing pollution from fertilizers, pet waste, septic systems, and runoff from roofs and driveways.
 Learn more at www.lakewise.org.